Victory Playground, Hyderabad

-Victory Playground, commonly known as VPG, is a playground located in Hyderabad, India.
+Victory Playground, commonly known as VPG, is a playground located in, Chaderghat, Hyderabad, India.
 It has playing areas for cricket, volleyball, basketball, skating etc. It is popular during school vacations for its summer camps in sports and games.

 History

 VPG was opened in 1972 and is located at Chaderghat in Hyderabad.

 Cricket

 There are cricket training nets and they are popular during the summer.

 Volleyball

 Volleyball courts are popular with both professionals and beginners.
 The summer camp is very popular among children.

 Basketball

 The basketball court is popular for its training especially during the summer.